amenezes/http_hardening/README.md

 </code>
 </pre>
 <h5>Use</h5>
-* Basic usage on apache2 (httpd).
+* Basic usage for apache2 (Debian like distros) and httpd (RedHat like distros).
 This will enable mod_headers and set some secure http headers.
 <pre>
 <code>
 class { 'http_hardening':